 • Employability and entrepreneurship

 Students receive hands-on experience using gas and diesel engines on large agricultural and industrial equipment, hydraulic test equipment and trainer, air conditioning trainer/splitting stands, sand blaster/paint equipment, electrical test equipment, valve grinding, welding and cutting equipment.
-Seniors may participate in early placement the last nine weeks of the school year if they qualify.
+Qualifying seniors may participate in a capstone project.

 Here you can find answers to some of our most popular questions.
 You may submit a question at the bottom of this page.